aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

-To write a compound beacon, one generates the [virtual database field](#virtual-database-field), via a `constructor`, and then turns the sensitive parts into [standard beacons](#standard-beacon).
+To write a compound beacon, one generates the [virtual database field](#virtual-database-field), via a `constructor`, and then combines the sensitive parts from the referenced [standard beacons](#standard-beacon).

 A single constructor has a name and an ordered list of parts.
 Each part can be required or optional.
-Every constructor must contain at least on required sensitive field.
+Every constructor must contain at least one required field.

 An example list of constructors might be :